stratiteq/aspnetcore-extensions/README.md

-# Stratiteq.Extensions.NetStandard
+# Stratiteq.Extensions.AspNetCore
-Useful extension methods for netstandard 2.0.
+Extension methods making it easy to configure OAUTH2 for SwaggerUIOptions and SwaggerGenOptions on AspNetCore.